Updated January 2023

 It might be worth thinking about some form of awning to go with them – that will allow you to expand your living area outside if the weather permits.
 If you do select one though, as mentioned previously, be sure that you understand any special insurance conditions that apply.

-As a general rule, it might be sensible to make sure that it is fully stowed away any time you leave the tourer to go elsewhere, as this press release explains.
+As a general rule, it might be sensible to make sure that it is fully stowed away any time you leave the tourer to go elsewhere.

 Internet access while travelling